cppgent0/CMODA7-fpga-led_blink/README.md

   * click "Program"

 ## To test
-* the LD1 should blink at around once per second
+* the LED1 should initially blink around twice per second
+* press and hold BTN0 to speed up the blinking
+* press and hold BTN1 to slow down the blinking
+* Note the button pushes are very sensitive!